apollographql/apollo-link/docs/source/links/state.md

 [**Video tutorial by Sara Vieira**](https://youtu.be/2RvRcnD8wHY) |
 [**apollo-link-state on GitHub**](https://github.com/apollographql/apollo-link-state)

+> ⚠️ As of Apollo Client 2.5, local state handling is baked into the core, which means it is no longer necessary to use `apollo-link-state`.
+For help with migrating from `apollo-link-state` to Apollo Client 2.5, please refer to the [migration guide](https://www.apollographql.com/docs/react/essentials/local-state/#migrating-from-apollo-link-state).

 Managing remote data from an external API is simple with Apollo Client, but where do we put all of our data that doesn't fit in that category?
 Nearly all apps need some way to centralize client-side data from user interactions and